commial/experiments/windows-defender/ASR/README.md

 * ...

-Eventually, we found generic scripts for the ASR rules.
-These scripts define a few functions to provides generic ASR parameters for each rules.
+Eventually, we find generic scripts for the ASR rules.
+These scripts define a few functions that provide generic ASR parameters for each rules.

 For instance:
 ```lua